-24-Hour Emergency Pet Care in Port St. Lucie
+24-Hour Emergency Vet in Port St. Lucie, FL

 Pet emergencies are often unexpected and can happen at any time of day.
-So would you rest easier knowing that if an emergency occurs, someone will always be there to help?
+So would you rest easier knowing that if an emergency occurs, there will always be an emergency vet there to help?
 The Veterinary Medical Center of St. Lucie County has doctors and staff available 24/7, 365 days a year (yes, even holidays) to provide emergency care.

 Whether your pet is sick or injured, our hospital has the means to diagnose and treat (and hospitalize) them and help them make a full recovery.

 Our Medical Professionals Are Just a Call Away

 Our emergency veterinary team is well-trained to manage pet emergencies and help clients through the process.
 We also try to defuse stressful situations with prompt service, exceptional treatment, and regular updates on your pet’s health.

 You never have to worry about traveling to another hospital to receive critical care for your pet.
 If you have any questions or concerns, call us at (772) 337-8570.
 We’re always prepared to help.

 Waiting to see if a problem becomes more serious can have dangerous consequences.
 Therefore, you should call or bring your pet straight to our hospital if you see any of these signs:

 - Chronic vomiting/diarrhea